-In the U.S., fee simple, not allodial title, is the most common and highest form of real estate ownership.
+In the U.S., fee simple is the most common and highest form of real estate ownership.

-That said, owners can still lose their properties, and government bodies and individuals can still file liens against these properties if owners violate the law.
+That said, owners can still lose their properties, and government bodies and individuals can file liens against these properties if owners do not pay taxes or other obligations.

 Stakeholders can also take back fee simple properties through the foreclosure process.

 4. What is a freehold estate?